2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Grace

 The Spirit is of grace (Heb.
 10:29) which is God dispensed into man to be his enjoyment.
 As partakers of the Holy Spirit (Heb.
 6:4), man receives grace through the Spirit of grace.
+The Spirit of grace is also prophesied by Zechariah (Zech.
+12:10).

 ### Spirit of Glory

 1 Peter 4:13-14 mentions the Spirit of glory and of God which rests upon suffering believers.
 This is the Spirit which operated on Stephen which caused his face to be like that of an angel (Acts 6:15).
+It is the Lord as the Spirit of glory who transforms believers from glory to glory (2 Cor.
+3:18).

+### Spirit of Glory and of God

+The Spirit of glory and of God is mentioned in 1 Peter 4:14 and indicates that the Spirit of glory is the Spirit of God (i.e. that God is glory), and also that the object of glorification in this context is God.
+Peter is writing concerning the believer's reproach by society and persecution.
+This dual-title simply means that the Spirit of glory rests upon us for the purpose of glorifying God.

 ### Spirit of Sonship

-The Spirit of His Son in Galatians 4:6 or the Spirit of Sonship in Romans 8:15 is not separate from the Son but another form of the Son who is sent into our hearts.
+The Spirit of Sonship (Rom.
+8:15), commonly called the Spirit of "adoption" in a somewhat misleading translation of the Greek word *huiothesia* is the Spirit which makes us God's many sons for the fulfillment of His eternal purpose.
+It is also called the Spirit of His Son in Galatians 4:6.
+The Spirit of Sonship is not separate from the Son but another form of the Son who is sent into our hearts.
 The One who was crucified on the cross was Christ, but the One who enters into the believers is the Spirit.
 He came as the Son under the law to qualify all of us for sonship and to share in His sonship.
 To be redeemed is to be qualified for sonship, to receive the Spirit of the Son is for this sonship to be made real to us in our experience.
 When we see that we are actually sons of God we can cry out "Abba, Father!"

+### Spirit of the Living God

+This title is used once in 2 Corinthians 3:3 and the context is being inscribed as a letter with spiritual ink.
+God proves that He is living when He inscribes us, that is to anoint us with Himself, that is to dispense himself into us as life.
+When we are inscribed, we become a living testimony of Christ which expresses who He is.

+### Spirit of your Father

+The Lord says that the "Spirit of your Father is the One speaking in you" in Matthew 10:20.
+The context here is to not be anxious regarding opposition and persecution.
+As a father cares for his son, the Father's Spirit cares for us in dealing with opposers.